A.J. Pollock Player Props: Mariners vs. Cardinals

-On Saturday, A.J.
-Pollock (on the back of going 1-for-4 with a double and two RBI) and the Seattle Mariners play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
-First pitch is at 9:40 PM ET.
+A.J.
+Pollock -- 1-for-4 with a double in his most recent game -- will be in action for the Seattle Mariners against the St. Louis Cardinals, with Jack Flaherty on the mound, on April 23 at 4:10 PM ET.

-In his most recent game, he went 1-for-4 with a double and two RBI against the Cardinals.
+He had a one-hit performance in his previous game (1-for-4) against the Cardinals.

 A.J.
 Pollock Game Info & Props vs. the Cardinals